alex-lechner/Traffic-Light-Classification/README.md

 ![ssd udacity][ssd udacity]        | ![ssd simulator][ssd simulator]

 **[Take a look at the Jupyter Notebook][jupyter notebook] to see the results.**

+**UPDATE:** At first, I've trained both SSD models with "only" 10.000 steps and the results were okay.
+In order to have better results, I've trained it for another 10.000 steps so I'd recommend training both models with 20.000 steps in sum.
+To give you an example: Both SSD models had a problem to classify traffic lights which were far away in the first 10.000 steps session.
+After training them for another 10.000 steps this problem was solved (and they had a higher certainty in classifying the light state as well).

 ## Troubleshooting
 In case you're running into any of the errors listed below, the solutions provided will fix it: